TACC/gateways19-hpc-in-the-cloud/block4/jobs.md

 # Intro to Tapis(Aloe) Jobs

 ### Tapis(Aloe) Jobs service
-The Tapis(Aloe) Jobs service is a basic execution service that allows you to run applications registered with the Tapis Apps service across multiple, distributed, heterogeneous systems through a common REST interface. <br\> This service manages all aspects of execution and job management from data staging, job submission, monitoring, output archiving, event logging, sharing, and notifications.
+The Tapis(Aloe) Jobs service is a basic execution service that allows you to run applications registered with the Tapis Apps service across multiple, distributed, heterogeneous systems through a common REST interface. <br/> This service manages all aspects of execution and job management from data staging, job submission, monitoring, output archiving, event logging, sharing, and notifications.
 The Agave jobs service has been recently rearchitectured, to a new code-named Aloe, which provides improved reliability, scalability, performance and serviceability.
 More details on this new jobs service can be found in the [Jobs Tutorial](https://tacc-cloud.readthedocs.io/projects/agave/en/latest/agave/guides/jobs/introduction.html)